simulogics/prosperousuniverse-docs/content/tutorials/commands/_index.md

 ## General rules

 You do not _need_ to use commands at all to use APEX.
 However, some commands will prove useful to get to a desired piece of content quickly.
-There are shortcuts for the most important ones in the left sidebar.
-By default, this includes the “CMDS” command, which opens a list of all commands - there is no need to memorize them all.
+There are shortcuts for the most important ones in the left sidebar, including the “CMDS” command, which opens a list of all commands - there is no need to memorize them all.

 ![Command shortcuts](command-shortcuts.gif)